cultureandempire/cultureandempire.github.io/cande.md

 Personally, I'm sure we'll shrug it off.
 Democracy seems largely a puppet show anyhow.
 We don't actually need cheap private transport to create an educated and representative society.
 In fact, cheap energy may be making us stupider; it certainly makes us greedy and wasteful.
 Perhaps a world where we're forced to chop and carry our own wood once more, where cities are built to a human scale, and where the night skies are dark, would not be so bad.
 An extra hour of sleep every night would not hurt.

 Further, technology never runs backwards.
-Cost gravity means that what is expensive today becomes cheap tomorrow.
+Cost gravity means that what is expensive today becomes cheap tomorrow, with the arguable exception of scarce natural resources.
 One example: solar technology, which today is still a luxury good.
 Thank you, oh patent system!
 Tomorrow, it will be as cheap as paper and we'll wallpaper the deserts with black panels and connect them with cheap superconducting grids.
 Oil will run out, and no one will notice except the oil industry.
 And that industry will have to stop its sabotage of the solar and wind energy sectors, with patents and lobbying, and instead embrace the future.

 Does industrial society's political elite see things like this?
 Do they have such a positive, optimistic view of humanity?
 I doubt it.
 The powerful never sees others as good, only as cheap.
 In 2000, just after the turn of the century, fuel protests broke out across Europe.
 The [BBC reported](http://news.bbc.co.uk/2/hi/europe/919354.stm):